Some Ballroom morsels!

 Tango

-My favourite ballroom dance.
-It's got quite a different character to the Argentine Tango but that's where it developed from.
-It's full of wonderful panther-like stalking movements and crisp staccato action, no rise and fall so danced with slightly flexed knees, and a closer hold than the usual ballroom hold.
-I normally start to teach this dance when you've reached Beyond Beginners.
+Although developed from the Argentine Tango, the Tango has quite a different character.
+Full of cat-like stalking movements and crisp staccato action, it has no rise and fall and is danced with slightly flexed knees, plus a closer hold than the usual ballroom hold.

-It's a dance that developed in the slums of Buenos Aires in Argentina in the nineteenth century, at the time of mass immigration from Europe.
-There is a flamenco dance from Spain called Tango and also an African dance called Tangano - it may be that these mixed with other dances from the New World, like the Habanera from Cuba..... or it might be even more complicated than that!
-The dance is picked up by the Argentine upper classes, becomes popular in Paris after a performance by a famous music-hall star (Mistinguett), and gets toned down and cleaned up for European society by the famous dancers Vernon and Irene Castle.
-Et Voila!
-We have the ballroom Tango.
+The Argentine Tango developed amongst the urban poor in Buenos Aires (Argentina) in the 1800s, during mass immigration from Europe.
+A flamenco dance from Spain called Tango and/or an African dance called Tangano may have mixed with other dances from the New World, like the Habanera from Cuba.
+Picked up by the Argentine upper classes, it became popular in Paris after a performance by a famous music-hall star (Mistinguett), and then was toned down for European society by the famous dancers Vernon and Irene Castle.
+And so we have the ballroom Tango.

 Tango timing: 2 beats per bar - 33 bars per minute - count in slows & quicks